General Living in the Halls

 - Walk quietly and quickly to the nearest exit.
 Do not use the elevators.

-- Remain outside in designated area until the signal is given to return inside the building.
+- Remain outside in the designated area until the all clear signal is given.

 For the protection of all residents, obey all fire regulations.
 Failure to evacuate a hall when an alarm sounds or tampering with fire safety equipment may result in disciplinary action.
 If a situation requires a resident to shelter-in-place, it is the responsibility of the resident to alert first responders to the shelter-in-place location.
 EKU Police may be reached at 859.622.1111.